 The 1845 election of Ramón Castilla temporarily ended the country's political upheaval.
-The new President took office during a boom in global demand for guano (bat and seabird excrement used as fertilizer) and nitrates (see p.
-2 of Economics and Resources).
-Castilla used the economic windfall to develop the country by reducing foreign debt, building a public school system (see p.
-2 of Learning and Knowledge), and expanding the roadways network.
-After leaving office in 1851, Castilla led an uprising in 1855 to reclaim power, which he held until 1862.
+The new President took office during a boom in global demand for guano (bat and seabird excrement used as fertilizer) and nitrates (see Economics and Resources).
+Castilla used the economic windfall to develop the country by reducing foreign debt, building a public school system (see Learning and Knowledge), and expanding the roadways network.
+After leaving office in 1851, Castilla led an uprising in

+1855 to reclaim power, which he held until 1862.
 The President also enacted important social changes, eliminating a harsh tribute system on indigenous Peruvians, outlawing enslavement of Africans, and dissolving Roman Catholic religious courts.

 Around this time, the first waves of Chinese laborers began to settle in Peru, largely working on plantations and in mines.
-After subsequent waves of Chinese immigrants moved to Peru during the next century.
+After subsequent waves of Chinese immigrants moved to Peru during the next century, tusán

-tusán (Chinese Peruvians) became a significant minority (see p.
-13 of Political and Social Relations).
+(Chinese Peruvians) became a significant minority (see Political and Social Relations).